TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/email.md

 the mailing list software takes over to distribute the message to members of that mailing list and add it to the mailing list archive.

+## Who is notified when an issue's approval changes?

+Some issues own approvals which have their own thread of comments and fields.
+Notifications for approval changes and comments behave differently from issue notifications.

+Below, "feature team" will be used to mean users named in user-type custom fields that are configured to trigger notifications AND the issue owner.
+CC'd users are not notified for any approval changes.

+The following are all possible changes someone could make to an approval and the users that would be added to the set of notification recipients as a result.

+A new approval comment or approval field change  will trigger notifications to:
+  *  The feature team
+  *  Approvers of the approval

+An approval status change to:
+  *  `ReviewRequested` notifies approvers.
+  *  `NeedInfo`, `NeedsReview`, `ReviewStarted`, `Approved`, `NotApproved`, and `NA` notifies the feature team.

+A change of approvers notifies all approvers including the ones being added and removed.

+Like issues, the user who made the approval changes will not receive the resulting email.

 ## Why did I get an email notification?